cloro

 Why scrape when you can pay OpenAI for the API?
 Four reasons.

 If you’re doing ChatGPT visibility tracking, scraping is the only way.
+That’s why the best ChatGPT scraper reads the rendered UI, not the API.

 The five technical challenges of scraping ChatGPT